 - (a) Which addresses can you ignore?
 Justify your answer. - (b) ZMap implements an approach that does not require states for each request.
 Explain the approach and discuss advantages. - (c) Your measurement host is not constrained in hardware in terms of memory.
-Do you still need to implement the ZMap approach discussed in (2) to achieve the same coverage? - (d) How much memory would you need to maintain states for each potential reply?
+Do you still need to implement the ZMap approach discussed in (b) to achieve the same coverage? - (d) How much memory would you need to maintain states for each potential reply?
+Make a lower bound estimate.
 Explain your answer.